HDB officer among 2 charged under Official Secrets Act for leaking information on flat inspections

 Kalayarasan Karuppaya was a higher estate executive with HDB during the time of the offences, said the Corrupt Practices Investigation Bureau (CPIB) in a press release.

-The 44-year-old Singaporean allegedly leaked information on HDB’s impending inspections of a flat at Kim Tian Road to Damandeep Singh, a registered tenant of the unit.
+The 54-year-old Singaporean allegedly leaked information on HDB’s impending inspections of a flat at Kim Tian Road to Damandeep Singh, a registered tenant of the unit.

 Kalayarasan was not authorised to communicate the information to Damandeep, said CPIB.
 He did so on three occasions in May, August and September 2019.